yujunz/gitlab.com-runbooks/README.md

 We use `.tool-versions` to record the version of go-jsonnet that should be used for local development.
 The `asdf` version manager is used by some team members to automatically switch versions based on the contents of this file.
-It should be kept up to date. `images/runtools_build/Dockerfile` contains the version of go-jsonnet we use in CI.
+It should be kept up to date.
+The top-level `Dockerfile` contains the version of go-jsonnet we use in CI.
 This should be kept in sync with `.tool-versions`, and a (non-gating) CI job enforces this.